 10 Important Lab Glassware | List of Names and Uses in Chemistry

-Lab glassware is an essential part of most experimental labs like chemistry, biochemistry, biology, genetics, etc.
+Lab glassware is an essential part of experimental labs, as it is used in chemistry, biochemistry, biology, genetics, etc.

-There are many types of labware for use made of different materials.
+There are many types of labware made of different materials for use.

-But those made of glass are more common due to time-tested use and are suitable for all the experiments.
+However, those made of glass are commonly used and suitable for all experiments.

-1. Being Chemically inert to the sample and reaction mixture taken.
+1. Chemical inertness to the sample and reaction mixture taken.

 2. Ability to withstand high temperatures during heating, like up to 500 degrees.